leotrentini22/face-skeleton-detection/README.md

 ## General Information

-The repository contains the code and report for the Face Skeleton Detection, an implementation of [OpenPifPaf](https://openpifpaf.github.io/intro.html) on our dataset AffWild2
+The repository contains the code and report for the Face Skeleton Detection, an implementation of [OpenPifPaf](https://openpifpaf.github.io/intro.html) on our dataset AffWild2.
+This repository is part of a broader project that aims to adapt a general action recognition algorithm to a more specific face action units recognition task.

 ## Data